What is Fire Protection?

 What is Fire Prevention?

-Fire Prevention Involves proactive steps taken to reduce fire hazards so that a fire does not have a chance to ignite.
+Fire Prevention Involves proactive steps to reduce fire hazards so that a fire does not have a chance to ignite.

 Examples of fire hazards include: